Frequently Asked Questions

 Below is a list of common questions.
 Should you have any additional questions, please contact Admissions at firstname.lastname@example.org.

-Children who thrive at The Speyer Legacy School are generally inquisitive, observant, engaged and thoughtful.
-They often love to read or write, and build or sing, as well as think and question.
+Children who thrive at Speyer are generally inquisitive, observant, engaged and thoughtful.
+They often love to read or write, build or sing, think and question.
 The range of personalities and interests is wide, but they tend to share a common desire to learn deeply and examine carefully, often enjoying sophisticated discussions with older children or adults.